nic-dgl103-f24-cvs2/project-stephenyin/README.md

 ![obs0.png](./images/obs-0.png)

-- On each page, the banner image of the person is too large, making it difficult to view on any screen size.
+- On each page, the Hero background image of the person is too large, making it difficult to view on any screen size.

 ![obs1.png](./images/obs-1.png)